thomvaill/log4brains/README.md

 Log4brains is a docs-as-code knowledge base for your development and infrastructure projects.
 It enables you to log [Architecture Decision Records](https://adr.github.io/) (ADR) right from your IDE and to publish them automatically as a static website.

-By logging your decisions with Log4brains, you will be able to:
+By logging your decisions, you will be able to:

 - Understand past technical decisions and their context
 - Take new decisions with confidence
-- Always have an up-to-date technical documentation and training material available
+- Always have a up-to-date technical documentation and training material available
 - Onboard new developers quicker
 - Set up a collaborative decision process thanks to pull requests